nyuhuyang/scRNAseq-Immunosurveillance/README.md

 # **Study CD45+ tumor infiltrate of mouse tumors with single-cell RNA-seq**

-This project provides the code developed in the study of Aitziber Buqué _et al._ **_"Immunosurveillance of HR+ 1 breast cancer - Prophylactic and therapeutic effects of nicotinamide"_**.
+The scripts developed for the single-cell RNA-seq study in Aitziber Buqué _et al._ **_"Immunosurveillance of HR+ 1 breast cancer - Prophylactic and therapeutic effects of nicotinamide"_**.
 It focuses on comparing control vs. nicotinamide (NAM) treated CD45+ tumor infiltrate of mouse tumors with single-cell RNA-seq.

 ## **Requirements**